sandeepkota312/Pizza/README.md

 3. Clone this git repository to your system and place them in the project folder.
 4. In the terminal go to pizza repository using the command 'cd pizza'.
 5. Then type the following commands in sequence as follows:
-      1. pip install django
+      1. pip install -r requirements.txt
-      2. pip install djangorestframework
-      3. pip install django-filter
-      4. python manage.py makemigrations
+      2. python manage.py makemigrations
-      5. python manage.py migrate
+      3. python manage.py migrate
-      6. python manage.py createsuperuser - Then add a username, email and password in the following steps as mentioned in the terminal
+      4. python manage.py createsuperuser - Then add a username, email and password in the following steps as mentioned in the terminal
-      7. python manage.py runserver
+      5. python manage.py runserver